Gas Leaf Blower Ban in US States and Cities

 Oregon is actively discussing and implementing bans on gas-powered leaf blowers in various cities.
 With strict regulations and assistance for businesses affected by these changes, cities like Portland, Ashland, and others are leading the way.

-• Eugene: Quiet Clean Eugene is seeking volunteers and the movement is gaining traction.
+• Eugene: Quiet Clean Eugene is seeking volunteers, and the movement is gaining traction.

 • Portland: The city has regulations restricting the use of gas-powered leaf blowers in residential zones.
 To reduce noise pollution, the operation is limited to specific hours, between 7:00 p.m. and 7:00 a.m. the following morning, seven days a week.